How Do You Make a Small Business More Profitable Without Raising Prices?

 Rework is one of the most expensive problems in a small business, and one of the least tracked.

-Every time a job has to be done twice, a product returned, or a client complaint resolved, you’re spending money twice to deliver something once.
+Every time a job gets done twice, a product comes back, or a client complaint needs resolving, you’re spending money twice to deliver once.
 The first cost is visible.
 The second is rarely tracked, which means it never gets fixed.

 The solution is a Standard Operating Procedure, or SOP, for every core service or delivery process.
 This doesn’t need to be a lengthy document.
 A one-page checklist works just as well.

 A landscaping company introduced a simple pre-job and post-job checklist for every site visit.
-Callbacks dropped significantly over the following three months.
-At an average of one avoided callback per week, at two hours of labour per visit, the business saved roughly $4,000 per year in direct labour costs from that single change.
+Over the following three months, callbacks dropped enough to save roughly $4,000 per year in direct labour costs — about one avoided callback per week at two hours each.

-Track the 3 Numbers That Tell You If Your Profit Is Actually Improving
+Track These Numbers to Know If Your Profit Is Actually Improving

 Tactics only work if you know whether they’re working.
-Most small business owners track revenue because it’s the number that’s easiest to see.
+Most small business owners track revenue because it’s the easiest number to see.
 But revenue doesn’t tell you whether your business is becoming more profitable.

-Three metrics, checked monthly, will show you what’s actually changing.
+These metrics, checked monthly, show you what’s actually changing.

 Gross Margin Percentage: Your First Checkpoint

-Gross margin percentage is the share of each pound or dollar earned that remains after paying for the direct costs of delivering the product or service.
+Gross margin percentage is the share of revenue remaining after paying for the direct costs of delivering your product or service.

-The formula is straightforward: subtract your direct costs from your revenue, divide the result by your revenue, and multiply by 100.
+The formula: subtract your direct costs from your revenue, divide the result by your revenue, and multiply by 100.

 Revenue Per Customer: Are Existing Buyers Spending More?